-This is my final post of my year-long project (it’s a leap year y’all). 🙂
+This is the final post of my year-long project (it’s a leap year y’all). 🙂

 I don’t form emotional attachments with clothing.
 Clothes are fun, but ultimately they’re merely things.
 Objects have never held much value for me.
 I usually tend to value experiences instead.